-- 10. ARM'S LENGTH TRANSACTION.
+SECTION 11.
+ARM'S LENGTH TRANSACTION.
 This Agreement has been negotiated fully between the parties as an arm's length transaction.
 The parties participated fully in the preparation of this Agreement with the assistance of their respective counsel.
-In the case of a dispute concerning the interpretation of any provision of this Agreement, the parties are each deemed to have drafted, chosen and selected the language, and the doubtful language will not be interpreted or construed against any party. - 11.
-EFFECTIVE DATE.
-The Agreement shall be effective after execution by both parties hereto.
-The enforcement provisions of this Agreement shall survive its termination, until all payments due under this Agreement are paid in full.
+In the case of a dispute concerning the interpretation of any provision of this Agreement, the parties are each deemed to have drafted, chosen and selected the language, and the doubtful language will not be interpreted or construed against any party.